feliperohdee/use-dynamodb-reactive-hooks/README.md

 ## 🚀 Features

-- ✅ Register webhooks to be triggered at specific times
+- ✅ Register webhooks to be triggered at specific times or intervals.
-- 🔁 Support for recurring webhooks with flexible intervals
+- 🔁 Support for recurring webhooks with flexible intervals and configurable repeat limits.
-- 📊 Webhook status tracking (ACTIVE, PROCESSING, DONE, FAILED, DISABLED)
+- 📊 Webhook status tracking (ACTIVE, PROCESSING, MAX-REPEAT-REACHED, MAX-ERRORS-REACHED, DISABLED).
-- 🔄 Automatic retries with configurable max attempts
+- 🔄 Automatic retries with configurable max attempts.
-- 🕒 Built-in timestamp management
+- 🕒 Built-in timestamp management.
-- 📝 Comprehensive error tracking
+- 📝 Comprehensive error tracking with detailed error messages and timestamps.
-- 🔎 Rich querying capabilities by namespace, status, and time ranges
+- 🔎 Rich querying capabilities by namespace, status, time ranges, event patterns, and IDs.
-- 🏃 Concurrent webhook execution with configurable limits
+- 🏃 Concurrent webhook execution with configurable limits.
-- 📦 Batch operations support
+- 📦 Batch operations support for efficient updates and deletions.
-- 📊 Detailed execution logs and metrics
+- 📊 Detailed execution logs and metrics, including response body, headers, and status.
+- 🔀 Forking mechanism to create new tasks based on existing ones, with customizable forking behavior.
+- ⏱️ Configurable delay mechanism to postpone task execution, with optional debouncing for event-driven delays.
+- 🔒 Concurrency control to prevent simultaneous execution of the same task.
+- 🧪 Debugging capabilities to test task conditions against provided data.
+- 🆔 UUID generation and hashing utilities for task and fork IDs.

 ## 📦 Installation